 This can be accomplished by having a cross-departmental kick-off meeting at the onset of a project, and invite the leadership team to join the conversation and set the vision.
 Of course, using project management software to coordinate and manage all aspects of the projects should be used.

 This will also keep your team engaged.
 According to the Human Capital Institute, employee disengagement is estimated to cost the US economy as much as 350 billion dollars per year in lost productivity, accidents, theft, and turnover.

 Another way to anchor your team’s work within a larger context is to build in feedback loops so employees can experience the impact of their contributions.

-When teams are guided by a common vision and understand how their work fit into the larger context, they’re more empowered to take initiatives.
+When teams are guided by a common vision and understand how their work fits into the larger context, they’re more empowered to take initiative.

 2. Cultivate Empathy

-Having mutual understanding between departments can make collaboration smoother and more effective.
+Having a mutual understanding between departments can make collaboration smoother and more effective.